 Updated February, 2019

-One of the perks of leasing your own office space rather than subleasing, coworking or opting for an executive suite is the opportunity to modify the space to meet your business’s individual needs.
+One of the perks of leasing your own office space rather than subleasing, coworking, sharing space, or opting for an executive suite is the opportunity to modify the space to meet your business’s individual needs.
 The process of transforming the raw commercial space you fell in love with into a fully functional office is called the “build-out.”

 A Tenant Improvement Allowance is full or partial funding a landlord provides for a tenant to improve or update a commercial space.